-Supply Chain Disruptions and Causal Outcomes: Evidence from the Bankruptcy of Hanjin Shipping
+Supply Chain Disruptions: Evidence from the Bankruptcy of Hanjin Shipping

 Keywords: Supply chain disruptions, Hanjin Shipping, sourcing strategies, inventory management